scarborough-courtney/ohimanual/tutorials/use_tbx_regional_assessment.md

 4. update goal model in `functions.r`
 5. update goal call in `goals.csv`

-1) and 2) is done outside of the Toolbox
+Steps 1. and 2. are done outside of the Toolbox

 3. register in `layers.csv`